tejas-2232/awesome-ai-agents/google_ADK/lab4/lab4.md

 # Workflow Agents

-Parent to sub-agent transfers are ideal when you have multiple specialist sub-agents, and you want the user to interact with each of them.
+`Parent to sub-agent` transfers are ideal when you have multiple specialist sub-agents, and you want the user to interact with each of them.

-However, if you would like agents to act one-after-another without waiting for a turn from the user, you can use workflow agents.
+However, if you would like agents to act one-after-another without waiting for a turn from the user, you can use `workflow agents`.
 Some example scenarios when you might use workflow agents include when you would like your agents to:

-Plan and Execute: When you want to have one agent prepare a list of items, and then have other agents use that list to perform follow-up tasks, for example writing sections of a document
+* __Plan and Execute:__ When you want to have one agent prepare a list of items, and then have other agents use that list to perform follow-up tasks, for example writing sections of a document

-Research and Write: When you want to have one agent call functions to collect contextual information from Google Search or other data sources, then another agent use that information to produce some output.
+* __Research and Write:__ When you want to have one agent call functions to collect contextual information from Google Search or other data sources, then another agent use that information to produce some output.

-Draft and Revise: When you want to have one agent prepare a draft of a document, and then have other agents check the work and iterate on it
+* __Draft and Revise:__ When you want to have one agent prepare a draft of a document, and then have other agents check the work and iterate on it

-To accomplish these kinds of tasks, workflow agents have sub-agents and guarantee that each of their sub-agents acts.
+To accomplish these kinds of tasks, _workflow agents_ have sub-agents and guarantee that each of their sub-agents acts.
 Agent Development Kit provides three built-in workflow agents and the opportunity to define your own:

-SequentialAgent
-LoopAgent
-ParallelAgent
+* __SequentialAgent:__
+* __LoopAgent:__
+* __ParallelAgent:__

-Throughout the rest of this lab, you will build a multi-agent system that uses multiple LLM agents, workflow agents, and tools to help control the flow of the agent.
+* Throughout the rest of this lab, you will build a multi-agent system that uses multiple LLM agents, workflow agents, and tools to help control the flow of the agent.

-Specifically, you will build an agent that will develop a pitch document for a new hit movie: a biographical film based on the life of a historical character.
-Your sub-agents will handle the research, an iterative writing loop with a screenwriter and a critic, and finally some additional sub-agents will help brainstorm casting ideas and use historical box office data to make some predictions about box office results.
+* Specifically, you will build an agent that will develop a pitch document for a new hit movie: a biographical film based on the life of a historical character.

+* Your `sub-agents` will handle the research, an iterative writing loop with a screenwriter and a critic, and finally some additional sub-agents will help brainstorm casting ideas and use historical box office data to make some predictions about box office results.

 In the end, your multi-agent system will look like this (you can click on the image to see it larger):